Skip to content

 Launch

-Launch the reflector using docker-compose:
+Launch the agent using docker compose:

-docker-compose -f lti_qos-agent.yml pull
+docker compose -f lti_qos-agent.yml pull

-docker-compose -f lti_qos-agent.yml up -d
+docker compose -f lti_qos-agent.yml up -d

 Check